 The Hinton Agency Pathways Scholarship

-Honoring the next chapter for ROPLA graduates building their future beyond high school.
+Honoring the next chapter for the 100 Black Men of the South Metro Atlanta Rites of Passage Leadership Academy (ROPLA) graduates building their future beyond high school.

 Overview